elmbridge/curriculum/Our First Full Feature.md

           — return a model with a direction value of `Model.TextToEmoji`
 ```

-Implement the follow code in `Update.update`, and make sure it compiles!
+Implement the above code in `Update.update`, and make sure it compiles!

 ### <input type="checkbox"> Step 4